Napsty/check_pdns_stale/README.md

 # check_pdns_stale
 Monitoring Plugin to check for stale domains on PowerDNS secondary servers.

-The plugin should be run on the PowerDNS secondary server or at least connect to the MySQL database of the secondary.
+**The plugin should be run on the PowerDNS secondary server or at least connect to the MySQL database of the secondary.**

 ## Purpose
 When running PowerDNS in a Primary-Secondary (old names: Master-Slave) setup, the DNS replication happens over the DNS protocol.

-Note: Check out https://www.claudiokuenzler.com/blog/844/powerdns-master-slave-dns-replication-mysql-backend for an overview and the difference between "Native" and "DNS" replicaiton.
+Note: Check out https://www.claudiokuenzler.com/blog/844/powerdns-master-slave-dns-replication-mysql-backend for an overview and the difference between "Native" and "DNS" replication.

 This works fine for zone changes and for newly created domains in the Primary; new domains are automatically created on the Secondary server(s) when `autosecondary=yes` is configured.